Home » Tone Recipes » Tone Recipe: Slash’s ‘Sweet Child O’ Mine’ Lead Tone

 This post contains independently chosen affiliate links.
 See full affiliate disclosure.

-The magic of Slash’s iconic guitar tone on Sweet Child O’ Mine isn’t just distortion, it’s the smooth, liquid sustain and the dark, vocal-like resonance of the neck pickup.
-Slash famously used a hot-rodded Marshall sound that was thick without being fizzy.
+The magic of Slash’s iconic guitar tone on Sweet Child O’ Mine isn’t just distortion; it’s the smooth, liquid sustain and the dark, vocal-like resonance of the neck pickup.
+Achieving that legendary “Woman Tone” requires a specific balance of mid-range honk and rolled-back highs that many players struggle to find.

 Slash of Guns N' Roses playing his Les Paul live, 2016